thinkingmonkey00/app-framework/docs/contribution/architecture.md

 ## Scripts

+The scripts are called by the console and provide workflow-supporting functionality.

 - [ ] All scripts must be called with Babel Node to support import/export statements
 - [ ] All scripts must be saved into sub folders (Example: `test:eslint` to **scripts/test/eslint.js**)
 - [ ] File **scripts/common.js** provides obligatory [functions and values](commonFunctions.md)